kdalanon/LLM-AutoHotkey-Assistant/README.md

 ### Can I connect it with my local AI?

-Maybe?
-I don't have any local AI set up on my machine to test, so I'm not certain.
-However, there’s a high possibility it will work if your local AI uses the same format as the `OpenAI SDK`.
+I'm uncertain if it will work, as I don't have a local AI setup on my machine to test it myself.
+However, it's highly likely to work if your local AI uses the same format as the `OpenAI SDK`.
 OpenRouter relies on the `OpenAI SDK` for request processing.
-The [OpenRouter documentation](https://openrouter.ai/docs/quickstart) is what I followed in order for my app to connect to their API.
-Open the `Configs_and_Classes.ahk` script (`Menu` ➡ `Options` ➡ `Add API key`) to learn how my app sends and receives requests through the OpenRouter API.
+I followed the [OpenRouter documentation](https://openrouter.ai/docs/quickstart) to configure the app to connect to their API.

+To understand how the app sends and receives requests through the OpenRouter API (Application Programming Interface), open the `Configs_and_Classes.ahk` script (`Menu` ➡ `Options` ➡ `Add API key`).
+If you successfully set up the app to connect to your local LLM, please let me know, and I will update this information.

 ### Inquiries regarding OpenRouter's service